What You Need to Know About Employee Financial Wellness

-When it comes to Millennials – the largest generation in the U.S. labor force in a Harris Poll commissioned by DailyPay, Funding Our Future and The Center for Financial Security at the University of Wisconsin – 44% say they have either no savings (17%) or not enough savings (27%) to cover a $400 emergency expense.5 When it comes to all Americans, 87% of employed Americans say it is at least somewhat important that their employer offers a retirement savings program, such as a 401(k) account.6
+According to a Harris Poll Consumer Finances study commissioned by DailyPay and Funding Our Future, 87% of employed Americans say it is at least somewhat important that their employer offers a retirement savings program, such as a 401(k) account.5

-Needless to say, Americans think it’s important to save money, and they expect their employers to help them do so.
+Americans think it’s important to save money, and they expect their employers to help them do so.
 This means offering traditional programs like 401(k)’s and IRA accounts, but also offering simple, no-frills ways to save.
-Not every employee has the resources needed to learn how to most effectively fund a 401(k), Roth IRA, HSA or any of the other traditional savings tools usually available to employees.
-But every employee understands the concept of setting aside 10% from each paycheck for a rainy-day fund, they just need simple tools that allow them to save, like DailyPay’s multiple saving features that allow employees to set aside cash in just a tap.
+Not every employee has the resources needed to learn how to most effectively fund a 401(k), Roth IRA, HSA or any of the other traditional savings tools usually available to employees, but every employee understands the concept of setting aside 10% from each paycheck for a rainy-day fund.
+They just need simple tools that allow them to save, like DailyPay’s multiple savings features that allow employees to set aside cash in just a tap.

 What Happens When Employees Improve Their Financial Wellness

 DailyPay was created to help employers offer modern financial wellness benefits to their employees, and help employees improve their financial wellness.
 We’ve done the research, and here are the effects of helping employees improve their financial wellness with DailyPay.

 of users say DailyPay has helped them reduce financial stress.6

 - 49% of users say DailyPay helps them avoid late fees or overdraft fees7

 - 48% of Daily users say DailyPay helps them plan for the future and pay their regular bills on time8